anchore/grype/README.md

 This will output a shell script to STDOUT, which can then be used as a completion script for Grype.
 Running one of the above commands with the
 `-h` or `--help` flags will provide instructions on how to do that for your chosen shell.

-Note: [Cobra hs not yet released full ZSH support](https://github.com/spf13/cobra/issues/1226), but as soon as that gets released, we will add it here!
+Note: [Cobra has not yet released full ZSH support](https://github.com/spf13/cobra/issues/1226), but as soon as that gets released, we will add it here!

 ## Configuration